 Trade Forex Trading

-There are 4 types of trading styles & the style of trading that you choose is what will determine what chart time frame you will use when trading.
+There are 4 ways to trade, and the way you choose to trade will decide which chart time frame you use when trading.

 1. Scalping